 1. What is a direct cremation?

-A direct cremation, also known as a bare cremation, is a non-attended cremation without an accompanying formal funeral ceremony.
+A direct cremation, also known as a Bare Cremation, is a non-attended cremation without an accompanying formal funeral ceremony.
 The no-frills, more affordable cremation doesn’t require a funeral director to be involved in a service.

 The service happens without a viewing and allows families to create a personalised memorial service or celebration of life after the cremation takes place.

-2. How much does a cremation cost?
+2. How much does a direct cremation cost?

 - Transportation and logistics;